CatalystDevOrg/Catalyst/README.md

 @JaydenDev, Repository Maintainer \
 @VelocityDesign, Icons \
 @MystPi, Original code for tabs
-## If you deserve to be here and aren't let @JaydenDev know!
+## If you deserve to be here and aren't, let @JaydenDev know!